bthate/genocide/docs/man.rst

  International Criminal Court, asking for arrest of the king of the netherlands, for the genocide he is committing with his new treatement laws.
- Current status is an outside the jurisdiction judgement of the prosecutor which requires a :ref:`reconsider <reconsider>` to have the king actually arrested.
+ Current status is an outside the jurisdiction judgement of the prosecutor which requires a :ref:`reconsider <home>` to have the king actually arrested.

 **INSTALL**